BACKGROUND

 Is there enough wild prey to support the return of the lynx?

-In most of Europe, the main prey items for lynx are chamois and roe deer, making up 90% of all prey items in five Swiss studies (61% roe deer), while in Germany, roe deer made up 82% of identified prey remains.
-Lynx may however be more likely to tackle larger ungulates like red deer in the absence of competition from other large carnivores, or where red deer are much more common than roe deer – as they are in parts of the Highlands – although red deer would only be likely to be targeted around the lynx’s woodland habitats.
+Lynx are specialist hunters of medium-sized ungulates and, in most of Europe, their main prey are chamois and roe deer.
+These two species made up 90% of all prey items in five Swiss studies (61% roe deer), while in Germany, roe deer made up 82% of identified prey remains.
+Lynx may however be more likely to tackle larger ungulates like red deer in the absence of competition from other large carnivores, or where red deer are much more common than roe deer – as they are in parts of the Highlands – although red deer would be more likely to be targeted close to the lynx’s woodland habitats.
 Indeed, red deer form up to 72% of a lynx’s diet in some parts of Europe.
-Even here, however, the larger male lynx tend to kill red deer more frequently than females, with mature stags targeted least often.
-However, the smaller size of red deer in Britain may encourage lynx to target red deer more regularly and could also reduce their reluctance to tackle stags.
+Even here, however, the larger male lynx tend to kill red deer more frequently, with mature stags targeted least often.
+Furthermore, the smaller size of red deer in Britain may encourage lynx to target red deer more regularly and could even reduce their reluctance to tackle stags.

-A single roe deer can provide a lynx with food for a week, with lynx returning to such kills over 3-5 nights.
-Predation rates vary; one Swedish study recorded male lynx killing an average of 4.9 roe deer every 30 days, while females with kittens killed 6.2 deer every 30 days and solitary females killed just 2.7 deer in the same period.
+A single roe deer can provide a lynx with food for a week, with lynx returning to such kills over 3-5 nights, but predation rates vary.
+One Swedish study recorded male lynx killing an average of 4.9 roe deer every 30 days, while females with kittens killed 6.2 deer every 30 days and solitary females killed just 2.7 deer in the same period.
 In Poland, lynx killed an average of 1 deer every 5.4 days.
-Each lynx might thus kill around 50-70 deer in a year, meaning 12,500 to 17,500 deer a year for a population of 250 lynx.
+Each lynx might thus kill around 50-70 deer in a year, meaning a total of 12,500 to 17,500 deer a year for a population of 250 lynx.
 By comparison, human hunters cull at least 40,000 roe deer and around 80,000 red deer across Scotland every year.
 Furthermore, these cull figures are likely to be underestimates, especially for roe deer, with the true number being culled up to 100,000.
+It therefore seems clear that there are plenty of deer available for lynx!

 Deer numbers in Scotland are difficult to establish precisely, and perceptions of the abundance and distribution of woodland deer, particularly roe deer, are contested.
-However, NatureScot estimate there are approximately 300,000 roe deer in Scotland, up to 400,000 red deer on open ground and up to 105,000 red deer in woodlands – more than enough to sustain an offtake of 10,000 to 14,000 deer a year by lynx, even before allowing for Scotland’s population of around 25,000 Sika deer and at least 8,000 fallow deer, which lynx might also target, according to their relative availabilities within lynx ranges.
+However, NatureScot estimate there are approximately 300,000 roe deer in Scotland, up to 400,000 red deer on open ground and up to 105,000 red deer in woodlands – more than enough to sustain an offtake of 10,000 to 20,000 deer a year by lynx, even before allowing for any predation on Scotland’s population of around 25,000 Sika deer and at least 8,000 fallow deer, both of which lynx might also target, according to their relative availabilities.
 Furthermore, climate change is resulting in greater plant growth, which is generally translating into better conditions for deer growth and reproduction.

 What effect might lynx have on Scotland’s deer numbers?